-7. TAXES AND DISTRIBUTIONS
+8. TAXES AND DISTRIBUTIONS

-Dividends from net investment income and distributions from net realized capital gains are determined in accordance with U.S. federal tax regulations, which may differ from amounts determined in accordance with GAAP and these book-to-tax adjustments could be material.
+Dividends from net investment income and distributions from net realized capital gains are determined in accordance with U.S. federal tax regulations, which may materially differ from amounts determined in accordance with GAAP.
 These book-to-tax differences are either temporary or permanent in nature.
 To the extent these differences are permanent, they are reclassified to undistributed net investment income, accumulated net realized loss or paid-in-capital, as appropriate in the period that the difference arises.
-As of September 30, 2011, we had no permanent book-to-tax differences.

-As of September 30, 2011, the cost of investments for federal income tax purposes was \$114.8 million resulting in a gross unrealized appreciation of \$0.1 million and depreciation of \$4.2 million.
+As of September 30, 2012 and 2011, the cost of investments for federal income tax purposes was \$171.6 million and \$114.8 million, respectively, resulting in a gross unrealized appreciation of \$3.6 million and \$0.1 million, respectively, and depreciation of \$3.3 million and \$4.2 million, respectively.